 As an island nation, the former Empire of Japan depended on imported goods and products to drive its burgeoning industry.
-As a result, the country cultivated a thriving shipping sector that still works to provide expats with a number of easy and efficient options for shipping goods to Japan.
+As a result, the country cultivated a thriving shipping sector that still provides a number of easy and efficient options for shipping goods to Japan.

 With the exception of high-end luxury service apartments, most accommodation is unfurnished.
 For this reason, many employers include a shipping allowance in expat contracts.
 Don't be afraid to broach this topic when negotiating a contract, because shipping costs can quickly escalate if one is not careful.

-Generally speaking, household items are duty-free and tax-free, provided they are not new.
-If shipping items to Japan, expats should make an inventory of the goods they will be sending across, and bring at least two copies in their carry-on luggage.
+Generally speaking, household items are duty-free and tax-free, provided they aren't new.
+If shipping items to Japan, expats should make an inventory of the goods they will be sending across and bring at least two copies in their carry-on luggage.

 Expats also have the option of buying furniture in Japan.
 There are plenty of stores dealing in interior decor and household furnishings.
-Furthermore, if not opposed to second-hand goods, new arrivals can benefit from large-scale 'sayonara sales' held by expats leaving the country, where it's possible to find nearly new items for far less than one would ordinarily pay for them.
+Furthermore, if not opposed to second-hand goods, new arrivals can benefit from large-scale 'sayonara sales' held by expats leaving the country, where it's possible to find nearly new items for far less than one would normally pay for them.
 Look for listings on supermarket notice boards, Facebook or on classified websites.

-As a quirky alternative to both shipping to Japan and buying in Japan, expats also have the option to lease home furnishings.
+Another alternative to both shipping to Japan and buying in Japan is the option to lease home furnishings.